On Campus Policy

 The Camp SFS Dress Code is in place to help create and contribute to a community atmosphere that is focused on learning in a school with students of varied ages.
 Students should dress in a manner that is appropriate, as detailed below:

-- All aspects of dress should be neat, clean and modest
+- All aspects of dress should be neat, clean, and modest

 - No offensive printing or offensive pictures are allowed, including references to drugs or inappropriate language

-- Tops must fit properly with a modest neckline
+- Tops must fit properly with a modest neckline and waistline

 - Pants/Shorts should fit so that undergarments and bare skin are not visible